kai9987kai/windhawk/README.md

 ## Additional resources

-Code which demonstrates the global injection and hooking method that is used can be found in this repository: [global-inject-demo](https://github.com/m417z/global-inject-demo).
+Code that demonstrates the global injection and hooking method that is used can be found in this repository: [global-inject-demo](https://github.com/m417z/global-inject-demo).